Red Hat Developer Hub 1.7

 Abstract

-Red Hat Developer Hub is an enterprise-grade platform for building developer portals.
-Administrative users can configure roles, permissions, and other settings to enable other authorized users to deploy a Developer Hub instance on Google Kubernetes Engine (GKE) using either the Operator or Helm chart.
+Red Hat Developer Hub (RHDH) is an enterprise-grade platform for building developer portals.
+Administrative users can configure roles, permissions, and other settings to enable other authorized users to deploy a RHDH instance on Google Kubernetes Engine (GKE) using either the Operator or Helm chart.

-You can install Red Hat Developer Hub on Google Kubernetes Engine (GKE) using one of the following methods:
+1. Installing Developer Hub on Google Kubernetes Engine (GKE) by using the Operator

 Prerequisites